 Vogue publishes patterns via McCall Patterns, available through McCall’s web site.
-This is not very exciting, except for the fact that Vogue reprints vintage patterns and has a small selection of them available.
+This is not very exciting, except that Vogue reprints vintage patterns and has a small selection of them available, and vintage Vogue sewing patterns are awesome.
 Click here to visit the site, and remember that vintage sizing and modern sizing are different beasts.

 Usually the patterns run somewhere around $12 each, which is not bad for a brand-spanky-new vintage pattern.